Jack Morelli

-During this time, Morelli also worked in editorial and wrote some comics, most notably the 1998 Peter Parker Annual featuring Elektra, where he created the enigmatic supervillain The Silencer.
+During this time, Morelli also worked in editorial and wrote some comics, most notably the 1998 Peter Parker Annual featuring Elektra, where he created the enigmatic supervillain Silencer.

 Morelli has also worked for DC Comics and Archie Comics.

 In 2007, Morelli and Mark Chiarello authored Heroes of the Negro Leagues, published by Abrams, Inc., a book about the history of Negro league baseball.
 It was named the second best sports book of 2007 by Amazon.com.

 Morelli won the 2015 Harvey Award for Best Letterer for his work on Afterlife with Archie.

 Personal life

 Morelli is an avid weightlifter, and during the 1980s some Marvel staffers thought he looked like Namor, the Sub-Mariner.